History of monarchy in Australia: Referendum on the monarchy

 In the 1970s more Australians began to seriously reconsider Australia's constitutional framework.
 The constitutional crisis of 1975 occasioned many to question the role of the monarchy in a modern Australia.
-There were no serious attempts to alter the constitutional role of the Queen until the 1986 Australia Act.
+There were no serious attempts to alter the constitutional role of the Queen until the Australia Act 1986.
 Nevertheless Australians were more conscious of being an independent nation, and there was a downplaying of the monarchy in Australia, with references to the monarchy being removed from the public eye (e.g., the Queen's portrait from public buildings and schools).

 Public attitudes were quietly changing, though republicanism did not become a seriously considered proposition until 1991, when Labor Prime Minister Paul Keating formed the Republic Advisory Committee to investigate the possibility of Australia becoming a republic.
 Under Liberal/National Coalition Prime Minister John Howard, Australia held a two-question referendum.
 The first question asked whether Australia should become a republic with a president appointed by parliament, a bi-partisan appointment model which had previously been decided at a constitutional convention in February 1998.

 The second question, generally deemed to be far less important politically, asked whether Australia should alter the constitution to insert a preamble.
 Neither of the amendments passed, with the question on the republic defeated by 54.4% in the popular vote and 6-0 in the states.
 While monarchists declared the result proof that the people were happy with the monarchy, republican voices stated that it was indicative of the lack of choice given in the republican model.

 Four months after the referendum, the Queen returned to Australia in 2000.
 In Sydney, in a speech at the Conference Centre in Darling Harbour, she stated her belief in the democratic rights of Australians on all issues including that of the monarchy:

 My family and I would, of course, have retained our deep affection for Australia and Australians everywhere, whatever the outcome.
 For some while it has been clear that many Australians have wanted constitutional change...
 You can understand, therefore, that it was with the closest interest that I followed the debate leading up to the referendum held last year on the proposal to amend the Constitution.
 I have always made it clear that the future of the monarchy in Australia is an issue for you, the Australian people, and you alone to decide by democratic and constitutional means.
 It should not be otherwise.
 As I said at the time, I respect and accept the outcome of the referendum.
 In the light of the result last November I shall continue faithfully to serve as Queen of Australia under the constitution to the very best of my ability, as I have tried to do for the last 48 years.